MMDisCo: Multi-Modal Discriminator-Guided Cooperative Diffusion for Joint Audio and Video Generation: Related work

 \subsection{Audio-video joint generation by diffusion models}

-Since an audio-video pair is one of the most popular types of multi-modal data, several works train diffusion models with such pairs to achieve a conditional single-modal generation: video-conditional audio generation \citep{luo2024diff, mo2023diffava, su2023physics} or audio-conditional video generation \citep{jeong2023power,lee2023aadiff, yariv2024diverse}.
-However, these works mostly focus on only a single modality as a generation target.
+Since an audio-video pair is one of the most popular types of multimodal data, several works train diffusion models with such pairs to achieve a conditional single-modal generation: video-conditional audio generation \citep{DiffFoley2023, mo2023diffava, su2023physics, MaskVAT2024} or audio-conditional video generation \citep{jeong2023power,lee2023aadiff, yariv2024diverse}.
+However, these works mainly focus on a single modality as a generation target.
 Extending these works to the joint generation of audio and video is not trivial due to the high dimensionality and heterogeneous data structure of audio-video joint data.

 Joint generation of audio and video pairs has been addressed in only a few recent studies \citep{ruan2023mmdiff, tang2023anytoany, xing24seeing}.
-MM-Diffusion \citep{ruan2023mmdiff} is a multi-modal diffusion model specific for audio-video joint generation.
+MM-Diffusion \citep{ruan2023mmdiff} is a multimodal diffusion model specific for audio-video joint generation.
 While MM-Diffusion is trained from scratch on audio-video pairs, CoDi \citep{tang2023anytoany} integrates several pre-trained single-modal diffusion models by adopting environment encoders to share modality-specific information across modalities during the generation process.
-Since they adopt a novel architecture strongly tied with the main network of diffusion models, it is difficult to directly apply their method to other types of architectures, which hinders the applicability of their method.
-In contrast, our method handles base models as a black box and depends only on their outputs.
-Therefore, our method is widely applicable across any types of architectures used in base models.
+Since they adopt a novel architecture strongly tied to the main network of diffusion models, it is difficult to directly apply their method to other architectures, hindering its applicability.
+In contrast, our method handles base models as black boxes and depends only on their outputs.
+Therefore, our method is widely applicable to any type of architecture used in base models.